 The Museum also has Ethnographic, Natural History, Silver and Costume & Textile collections, as well as changing temporary exhibits.

-Find out more about the Museum’s large collection of historical images of Elgin and Moray, many of which are on display in the Hall.
+Find out more about the Museum’s large collection of historical images of Elgin and Moray.
+Many of these images are on display in the Side Hall.